 BIO

-As a performer Raivis focuses on a broad range of music, starting from early baroque music on historically informed set up to contemporary music.
-Since 2017 he has joined Orchestre Revolutionnaire et Romantique under Sir John Eliot Gardiner and have toured to such concert halls as Elbphilharmonie Hamburg, BBC Proms, Carnegie Hall, Berlin Philharmonie.
-Since then, He is a guest performer with Anima Eterna Brugge, Orchestra of the Age of Enlightenment, Ensemble 1700 and has recently joined Concerto Köln.
+As a performer, Raivis focuses on a wide range of music, from early baroque music through historically informed settings to contemporary music.
+Since 2017 he has been a member of the Orchestre Revolutionnaire et Romantique under Sir John Eliot Gardiner, touring concert halls such as the Elbphilharmonie Hamburg, BBC Proms, Carnegie Hall and Berlin Philharmonie.
+He has since appeared with Anima Eterna Brugge, Orchestra of the Age of Enlightenment, Ensemble 1700 and has recently joined Concerto Köln.

 Raivis currently lives in Berlin, Germany.